Being a good employer

 Handling the payroll

 You can either process payroll in-house using software, or outsource it to a payroll service or accountant.
 Outsourcing payroll gives you more time to focus on your core business, and can save money by avoiding fines and not overpaying employees.
 If you outsource your payroll to a payroll service provider, you need to tell HMRC.
+Here are some tips on managing PAYE.

 Do I need to contribute to my employees’ pensions?